HTML Test Reports: Host and Share with Your Team

 CI artifactsDownload requiredWith CI accessBuilt-inNo

-Gaffers free tier includes 500 MB storage with 7-day retention.
-Paid plans offer up to 90-day retention for teams that need longer access to historical reports.
+Gaffer’s free tier includes 500 MB of storage with 7-day retention.
+Paid plans offer up to 90-day retention.

 Start Free